-In this tutorial, we will show you how-to will help you with your install and configuration of Transmission on your Ubuntu 14.04 server.
-For those of you who didn’t know, Transmission BitTorrent Client features a simple interface on top of a cross-platform back-end.
+In this tutorial, we will show you how-to will help you with your installation and configuration of Transmission on your Ubuntu 14.04 server.
+For those of you who didn’t know, the Transmission BitTorrent Client features a simple interface on top of a cross-platform back-end.
 Transmission is licensed as free software under the terms of the GNU General Public License (GPL), with parts under the MIT License.
 Transmission, like any other BitTorrent client, allows users to download files from the Internet and upload their own files or torrents.
 By grabbing items and adding them to the interface, users can create queues of files to be downloaded and uploaded.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation Transmission on Ubuntu 14.04.
+I will show you the step-by-step installation of Transmission on Ubuntu 14.04.

 Install Transmission on Ubuntu 14.04